-4.3 Measurement frequencies
+^{4.3} Measurement frequencies

 The antenna characteristics can be expected to be frequency dependent (it can vary over the frequency).
-The radiation pattern of antennas is therefore typically measured in a 1MHz step size.
+The radiation pattern of antennas is therefore typically measured in a step size between 1MHz to 10 MHz.

 Communication units are typically characterised at three channels per frequency range (low-, mid- and high range).
 Information about these ranges, definitions of the frequency bands and channel assignments of the different wireless communication standards are given in the standards documents listed below: